 I started crafting with epoxy resin in 2006.
-Looking back, there were a few things I wish I had known upfront.
-I have no doubt it would have saved me some time, aggravation, and a few gray hairs.
-If crafting with epoxy resin is something you want to try, here’s what you need to know first.
+And ignorance was not bliss.
+In fact, there were a few things I wish I had known upfront.
+It definitely would have saved me from calling the resin foul things like unibrow puff grizzle or squirmy skirt dollop.
+So if crafting with epoxy resin is something you want to try. (and I hope you still do).
+Here’s what you need to know first.

 1. You’re not going to be good at crafting with epoxy resin right away.

 It will take a few tries to get beyond the goopy, sticky resin mess stage.
 But…

 Don’t be hard on yourself when this happens.
 When you think about it, this isn’t any different than anything else, right?
 We aren’t perfect drivers the first time behind the wheel or expert pastry chefs the first time we get in a kitchen.

 So why expect crafting with epoxy resin to be any different?
 There are so many skills to learn and build upon.

 I’ve got a resin road map for beginners to get you there.

 2. Don’t blame it on the resin.

 As hard as it is to hear this, the reason you have a resin disaster on your hands is almost always from operator error.
 Unfortunately, resin is not very forgiving of mistakes.
 I’ve learned the hard way that improper techniques can result in a mess.